Financial Independence for Women: Build Freedom and Security

 Key Takeaway – Women’s Challenges Require Women’s Strategies

-The path to financial independence is lined with gender-specific obstacles—but none are permanent.
+The path to financial independence is lined with gender-specific obstacles, but those obstacles do not have to define the outcome.

-Every obstacle overcome strengthens both financial and emotional freedom.
+Every obstacle addressed strengthens both financial and emotional freedom.

 Chapter 7 – The Role of Technology in Women’s Financial Freedom